About

 Two professions, one disposition.

-Andy Beckwith runs Elevation Craft Technologies as a solo practice from the Colorado Front Range.
-The work splits across three service lines and one all-hazards volunteer post.
-The throughline is what holds it together.
+Andy Beckwith runs Elevation Craft as a solo practice from the Colorado Front Range: three lines of paid work and one all-hazards volunteer post, held together by a single disposition.

 The engineering work

 The day work is agentic AI orchestration.
-At Zendesk, that meant designing JIRA story implementation workflows enforced by team-persona rules and guardrails, then extending the same pattern into a cross-tool delivery system that touches implementation, automated testing, and rollout monitoring.
-The measurable outcome was a 60 to 70 percent reduction in story review time, captured by sprint metric scripts and agent skills pulling live JIRA data.
-The qualitative outcome was a delivery loop that surfaced reliability signals from Datadog and PagerDuty inside the workflow itself, instead of after the fact.
+At Zendesk, that meant JIRA story workflows enforced by team-persona rules and guardrails, then a cross-tool delivery system spanning implementation, automated testing, and rollout monitoring.
+It cut story review time 60 to 70 percent, measured by sprint scripts and agent skills pulling live JIRA data, and pulled reliability signals from Datadog and PagerDuty into the delivery loop instead of surfacing them after the fact.

-The 24 years that preceded the AI work were spent at Gmail-class scale on backend systems that do not get to fail quietly: customer email ingestion, HTML decomposition, classification, routing, and ticket creation.
-Production incidents dropped by about 50 percent year over year on the team Andy led, settling at fewer than five per quarter, most of them traceable to upstream or downstream systems rather than introduced defects.
-Before Zendesk: a marketplace automation platform at Best Buy that enabled $40M plus in annual incremental revenue, and the Wells Fargo TOG Top Performer recognition for sustained technical excellence while modernizing legacy SOAP services to a RESTful Spring MVC architecture.
+The 24 years before the AI work were spent at Gmail-class scale on systems that do not get to fail quietly: email ingestion, HTML decomposition, classification, routing, and ticket creation.
+Incidents on the team Andy led dropped about 50 percent year over year to fewer than five a quarter, most traceable to upstream or downstream systems rather than introduced defects.
+Before Zendesk, a Best Buy marketplace automation platform that enabled $40M plus in annual incremental revenue, and a Wells Fargo TOG Top Performer award for modernizing legacy SOAP services to RESTful Spring MVC.

 The current interest is multi-agent architectures framed as Monte Carlo Tree Search with a proper backup phase, the step most production agent systems leave out.
-The demo at /agents is where that work lives.
+The demos at /demos are where that work lives.

 The fire and EMS work

 This is a second profession, not a hobby.
-Andy is a Lieutenant with Elk Creek Fire Protection District in Conifer, Colorado, certified as a structural and wildland firefighter and as an EMT-IV, with 5 years on the roster.
-The district covers steep, forested terrain along the 285 corridor, so it is all-hazards by necessity: calls range from medicals and motor vehicle accidents to structure fires, technical and rope rescue, and the wildland season that defines a lot of the operational year.
+Andy is a Lieutenant with Elk Creek Fire Protection District in Conifer, Colorado, certified as a structural and wildland firefighter and an EMT-IV, with 5 years on the roster.
+The district covers steep, forested terrain along the 285 corridor, so the work is all-hazards: medicals, motor vehicle accidents, structure fires, technical and rope rescue, and the wildland season that defines much of the operational year.

-The work is included on this site because it is part of the week, not because it makes good copy.
-As a Lieutenant, the responsibility on scene is the crew on the apparatus and the call in front of it.
-That requires the same disciplines the engineering work does, run in a very different operating envelope: read the situation, commit to a plan, communicate clearly, and revise when the situation revises itself.
-The two professions stay distinct on this site except where the connection is real.
+It is on this site because it is part of the week, not because it makes good copy.
+On scene as a Lieutenant, the responsibility is the crew on the apparatus and the call in front of it.
+The disciplines carry over to the engineering work in a very different operating envelope: read the situation, commit to a plan, communicate clearly, revise when the situation revises itself.
+The two professions stay distinct here except where the connection is real.

 Handyman and woodworking

-The trades are not a pivot.
-They are the same disposition expressed in a different medium: pay attention to the substrate, do the prep work, and leave the joint cleaner than you found it.
+The trades are not a pivot, just the same disposition in a different medium: mind the substrate, do the prep, leave the joint cleaner than you found it.
 The handyman work serves the neighborhoods around the 285 corridor and the Denver foothills.
 The woodworking is built-ins, furniture, and finish carpentry where the project earns hand-fit work and considered materials.

 Both grew out of decades of doing this kind of work on Andy's own properties first, then for neighbors, then on a small enough volume to keep it real rather than industrial.
 Lead times are honest.
 Estimates are specific.
 The job is finished when it is finished.